 Under the supervision of the clinical faculty, students will work on current case and policy advocacy priorities as determined by the Clinic's Intake Board.
-Cases and issues undertaken by the Clinic may include the following subject areas: water quality, air quality, natural resources conservation, sustainable development, public trust resources and environmental justice.
+Cases and issues undertaken by the Clinic may include the following subject areas: water quality, air quality, natural resources conservation, endangered species, agriculture, sustainable development, public trust resources and environmental justice.
 Practical skills training will emphasize skills needed to counsel clients, examine witnesses and to advocate effectively in rulemaking and litigation settings.
 Generally, students may only enroll in the clinic for 1 semester, but may enroll for 2 semesters with the permission of the instructor if space permits.
 All enrolled students will be required to provide a minimum of 100 hours of work per semester to the clinic.
 In addition, students must participate in weekly group training meetings as well.
 The clinic office is located in the law school building.
 Law students must be in at least their fourth semester of law school to enroll in the clinic.
 Nicholas School students must be in at least their second semester.

 Clinics Enrollment Policy